Paulkelvin/dannystore_new/README.md

 ## Deployment

 This project is automatically deployed on Vercel when changes are pushed to the main branch.

+## Last Updated
+Last updated: March 19, 2024 - Triggering Vercel deployment